 - 1. What services do your parents provide for you?
 Make a poster called "My Mum" or "My Dad".
-On the poster draw pictures and write sentences about what they do, e.g. "My Mum cooks meals for me." - 2.
+On the poster draw pictures and write sentences about what they do, e.g. "My Mum cooks me meals." - 2.
 Think about how you can provide a service for someone.
 Make a card for that person.
 On the card write:

-Dear

-Luculd like to give you come of my time

-I would like to give you some of my time

-this week.
-I will help you by
+Dear I would like to give you some of my time this week.
+I will help you by for hours, signed

-for hours,

-signed

-0.600